zfried/AMASE/README.md

 # AMASE - Mixture Analysis Algorithm

-**AMASE** (Automated Mixture Analysis for Spectroscopic Experiments) is a Python package for automatically assigning mixtures studied by rotational spectroscopy.
+**AMASE** (Automated Mixture Analysis via Structural Evaluation) is a Python package for automatically assigning mixtures studied by rotational spectroscopy.
 It leverages graph analysis and machine-learning molecular embedding methods to consider how structurally/chemically similar molecular candidates are to previously observed mixture components or known chemical priors.

 A paper describing the technique can be found here: https://pubs.acs.org/doi/10.1021/acs.jpca.4c03580